mfannin099/Data-Science-Portfolio/README.md

 ## Machine Learning: Amazon Best Selling Books

-Creating and tuning machine learning model to predict prize of books.
+Creating and tuning machine learning model to predict price of books.
 Dataset was gotten from Kaggle and consisted of 550 rows of the top 50 best selling books from 2009 to 2019.

 ![](/images/final_predictions.jpg)